Zamindar: Accession

 Unlike the autonomous or frontier chiefs, the hereditary status of the zamindar class was circumscribed by the Mughals, and the heir depended to a certain extent on the pleasure of the sovereign.
-Heirs were set by descent or a times even adoption by religious laws.
+Heirs were set by descent or, at times, even adoption by religious laws.
 Under the British Empire, the zamindars were to be subordinate to the Crown and not act as hereditary lords, but at times family politics was at the heart of naming an heir.
-At times, a cousin could be named an heir with closer family relatives present; a lawfully wedded wife could inherit the zamindari if the ruling zamindar named her as an heir.
+At times, a cousin could be named an heir with closer family relatives present; a lawfully wedded wife could inherit the zamindari if the ruling zamindar named her an heir.

 Abolition

-The zamindari system was mostly abolished in independent India soon after its creation with the First Amendment of the Constitution of India which amended the right to property as shown in Articles 19 and 31.
-In Bangladesh, the East Bengal State Acquisition and Tenancy Act of 1950 had a similar effect of ending the system.
-Due to Zamindari system small farmers could not get financially strong.
+The zamindari system was mostly abolished in independent India soon after its creation with the First Amendment of the Constitution of India, which amended the right to property as shown in Articles 19 and 31.
+In East Pakistan, the East Bengal State Acquisition and Tenancy Act of 1950 had a similar effect of ending the system.

-In global health
+In global health and tropical medicine

-Critics have likened the discipline of global health to a feudal structure where individuals and institutions in high-income nations act as zamindars over health issues of low-and-middle income nations, thus sustaining the imperial nature of global health.
+Critics have likened the discipline of global health and tropical medicine to having a feudal structure where individuals and institutions in high-income nations act as zamindars over health issues of low-and-middle-income nations, thus sustaining the imperial nature of global health.